cyevgeniy/evg.moe/content/ed/vscode_vs_sublime.md

 ## Creating new files from the sidebar

-When creating a new file in the sidebar file navigator, VSCode asks for a filename first, and only then opens the file itself.
+When you create a new file in the sidebar file navigator, VSCode asks for a filename first, and only then opens the file itself.
 In Sublime Text, after clicking on "New File" context menu item, new tab is opened, and you type a filename only when saving.